inab/rd-connect-user-management/README-API.md

 The user-management REST API has next endpoints:

 * `GET /users`: It returns the list of registered users (both enabled and disabled).

+	* `GET /users?schema`: It returns the JSON Schema which validates a user entry.

 	* `PUT /users`: It creates a new user.
 The input must be a JSON document following [userValidation.json](libs/RDConnect/userValidation.json) JSON schema.

 	* `GET /users/:user_id`: It returns the user which matches the record, or 404 if not found.
 It follows [userValidation.json](libs/RDConnect/userValidation.json) JSON schema.